cusma/d-asa/docs/reference-implementation.md

 The reference implementation provides the following features:

 - RBAC:
-  - Arranger: creates and configures the D-ASA
+  - Arranger: creates, configures and updates the D-ASA
   - Account Manager: opens and closes accounts (proxy a KYC process)
   - Primary Dealer: performs the primary distribution on the primary market
   - Trustee: can call a default